The recommended way to use Kotlin/JS is via the

 Compose for Web

 Compose for Web, a part of Compose Multiplatform brings Google's Jetpack Compose UI toolkit to your browser.
 It allows you to build reactive web user interfaces using the concepts introduced by Jetpack Compose.
 It provides a DOM API to describe your website, as well as an experimental set of multiplatform layout primitives.
 Compose for Web also gives you the option to share parts of your UI code and logic across Android, desktop, and web.

-You can find more information about Compose for Web on its landing page.
+You can find more information about Compose Multiplatform on its landing page.

 Kotlin/JS, Today and Tomorrow